rchopra/rchopra.github.io/syllabus.markdown

 ### Quizzes

-There will be a short quiz at the last hour of lecture each week.
-These quizzes will cover what we talked about in class the week prior.
-They will be administered through EdStem and will include multiple-choice, T/F, and short answer questions (e.g. writing a block of code or predicting output).
+There will be a short (~10 minutes) quiz at the last hour of lecture each week. these quizzes will cover what we talked about in class the week prior. they will be administered through edstem and will include multiple-choice, true/false, and short answer questions (e.g. writing a block of code or predicting output).

 Quizzes are graded for correctness and must be done independently.
 Weeks that have exams will not have quizzes.
 Your lowest quiz grade will be dropped at the end of the semester.

 ### Exams

-There will be 2 exams in this class.
+There will be two exams in this class.
 The midterm exam will be during the week of October 14 and cover everything that we've done through that point.
 The final exam will cover everything after the midterm up until the end of the course.